api3dao/airnode/packages/airnode-protocol/README.md

 To deploy the contracts on a network first copy `example.env` to `.env`.
 Enter a mnemonic and any appropriate API keys.
 Note that the mnemonic must be present (though can be arbitrary) even if the exclusive goal is contract verification.
-The `<NETWORK>` in the below commands must correspond to a network in `TODO`.
+The `<NETWORK>` in the below commands must correspond to a filename (without the `.json` extension) from https://github.com/api3dao/chains/tree/main/chains.
 If a hardhat error occurs during verification stating that a json file in `artifacts/build-info` is missing, running `yarn run clean` followed by `yarn run compile` should fix it.

 ```sh
 # Deploys deterministically (does not work on some chains)